Mary Lee - MY PROVEN SYSTEM FOR SELLING HOMES FAST FOR TOP DOLLAR

 NEUTRALIZE FOR VISUAL APPEAL

 The idea is to neutralize the home regarding personal taste or decoration, so buyers can easily envision the home as it would be outfitted in their taste or with their possessions without the distractions of the seller’s taste and possessions.
 In staging, distractions are removed so the home shopper can imagine living in each space of the house.
 An effective way to achieve this is to paint all rooms in a neutral color.
 A wide range of neutrals is available, from soft grays to warm beiges.
 Painting the interior gives newness and freshness and can make the home appear more spacious.
 Using the same color in visibly adjacent rooms gives the house a seamless look and uninterrupted flow.
+Changing your window coverings to match the walls can also create an illusion of more space.
+Dark or bold wall colors can dampen interest in a home if used in large spaces; however, they

 FOCUS ON FURNITURE: LESS IS MORE

 In staging, a visibly inviting space is created so that the home shopper can envision or imagine life in that space.
 Minimization is the key.
 If the seller’s personal taste and style are showcased while the home is on the market, it may be a sale distraction.
-Preparing for moving is part and parcel of selling a home; it might as well be done at this stage of the process, to enhance the property’s saleability.
+Preparing for moving is a big part of selling a home; it might as well be done at this stage of the process, to enhance the property’s salability.
 Shortly, we will examine depersonalizing the home, a key step.
 First, however, we must examine the concept of creating space by minimizing furniture.
-Buyers are attracted to homes flooded with light and roominess.
+Buyers are attracted to homes flooded with light and spaciousness.
 They are equally put off by cramped homes filled with unnavigable spaces.
 Home shoppers want to walk through a house without obstacles in the way.
 Space and storage are high on the list of buyers’ desires, so every area of the home should feel spacious.
 Remove all unnecessary furniture from living spaces.
 Store it while the home is marketed.
 Closets, pantries, and storage rooms must be free of clutter and look organized.
-Thinning out unnecessary items can create interest by showcasing space and storage in areas such as closets, attics or basements.
+Thinning out unnecessary items can create interest by showcasing space and storage in areas such as closets, bonus rooms or basements.
 Furniture placement is an easy way to highlight unique house features.
 A grouping of chairs in front of a fireplace will draw attention to it.
-Avoid pushing furniture close to the walls.
-Reposition easy chairs into floating group spaces.
+Position furniture in a way that maximizes space and creates optimum traffic patterns.
 Every room must be staged to show function.
-An empty room used for overflow of boxes, possessions, or unwanted items should be transformed into a usable, desirable space.
+An empty room used for overflow of boxes, possessions, or unwanted items

+should be transformed into a usable, desirable space.
 Clean it out and create an office space with a desk and chair, or a reading room with a lamp and recliner.
 Exercise equipment might be arranged to feature it as a workout room.
 Every room should have a purpose and be user-friendly.
 Make your home’s traffic flow smoothly, so buyers can browse each room without effort.

 EMOTIONAL CUES AL CUES